7 most popular privacy coins

 Cryptocurrencies offer a very high level of anonymity to their users.
 However, these transactions can still be tracked.

-Privacy coins provide the perfect solution to this problem.
-As more users have realised this fact, privacy coins have become extremely popular in recent times.
+Privacy-enabled cryptos provide the perfect solution to this problem.
+As more users have realised this fact.
+The fact of the matter is that cryptocurrencies aren’t truly private.
+And so the need began to create coins that truly was.
 We are surrounded by leaks of data almost weekly.

 Our right to privacy.
 Protection and security should never be forgotten.